fauconjona/FTools/README.md

 *Callback doesn't work with pickups*

 ### Planned
-I don't know, you can ask if you have some ideas.
+I don't know, you can tell me if you have some ideas.

 ## How to install

+ 1. Download or Clone the repository
+ 2. Put `FTools` in your resources folder
-Like all resources, just need to add the folder inside your `resources` directory.
-Then, just add `start FTools` at the beginning of your `server.cfg`.
+ 3. Add `start FTools` at the beginning of your server.cfg
+ 4. (Optional) You can change `max_clients` in __resource.lua

 ## How to use

 You can use FTools with exports and map directive, but how to do that?

-You can find the full documentation here
+For more information, you can find the full documentation here

 ### Exports
 All features are available in `exports.FTools` or `exports["FTools"]`